kodnificent/question-api/README.md

-# Technologies
+# Technologies used

+- nginx
 - php 7.4
 - mysql 5.7
+- composer 2.0

 ## Local environment setup

 1. Make a copy of `.env-example` and rename to `.env` and edit the variables accordingly.
 2. from the project root directory, cd into `.docker` folder.
-3. run the command `docker-composer up -d`
+3. run the command `docker-compose up -d`.
+4. to install composer dependencies, run `docker exec php composer install`.
-4. to run database migration, use the command `docker exec php php /var/www/html/artisan migrate`.
+5. to run database migration, use the command `docker exec php php artisan migrate`.

 ## API Documentation